robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 .. note:: `TAG:<pattern>` mode was added in Robot Framework 2.9.

-Automatically expanded keywords in log
+Automatically expanded keywords in log file
 -------------------------------------------

-The :option:`--expandkeywords` option set keywords initially to visible in log.
+Keywords that have passed are closed in the log file by default.
+Thus information they contain is not visible unless you expand them.
+If certain keywords have important information that should be visible when the log file is opened, you can use the :option:`--expandkeywords` option to set keywords automatically expanded in log file similar to failed keywords.

-Expandkeywords supports the following modes:
+The :option:`--expandkeywords` option supports the following modes:

 `NAME:<pattern>`
    Expand keywords matching the given pattern.
 Pattern matching rules are